srikeerthis/semantic_search/Readme.md

-# Semantic Search using PGVector
+# Semantic Search using Postgres database

 This project is a simple Flask-based web application that allows users to insert documents into a PostgreSQL database, and perform semantic searches based on text embeddings.
 The search functionality is powered by a pre-trained transformer model, and results are retrieved based on similarity to the search query.